Effects of the nuclear equation of state on the r-mode instability and evolution of neutron stars: Stability and evolution of the r-modes

 where $\Omega_0=\sqrt{\pi G\overline{\rho}}$ and $\overline{\rho}=3M/4\pi R^3$ is the mean density of the star.

 The gravitational radiation time scale is given by \cite{Lidblom-2000,Lidblom-98}

 while the fiducial gravitational radiation time scale $\tilde{\tau}_{GR}$ is defined as

-The critical angular velocity $\Omega_c$, above which the {\it r}-mode is unstable, is defined by the condition $\tau_{GR}=\tau_{v}$ and is given, for $m=2$, by \cite{Lidblom-2000,Lidblom-98}
+The critical angular velocity $\Omega_c$, above which the {\it r}-mode is unstable, is defined by the condition $\tau_{GR}=-\tau_{v}$ and is given, for $m=2$, by \cite{Lidblom-2000,Lidblom-98}

 For a given temperature $T$ and mode $m$ the equation for the critical angular velocity, that is $1/\tau(\Omega_c)=0$, is a polynomial of order $m+1$ in $\Omega_c^2$, and thus each mode has its own critical angular velocity \cite{Lidblom-98}.
-However, only the smallest of these (the $m=2$ r-mode here) represents the critical angular velocity of the star and we concentrate our study on this r-mode.
+However, only the smallest of these (the $m=2$ r-mode here) represents the critical angular velocity of the star and I concentrate my study on this r-mode.

 Moreover, the maximum angular velocity $\Omega_K$ (Kepler angular velocity) for any star occurs when the material at the surface effectively orbits the star \cite{Lidblom-98}.
 This velocity is nearly $\Omega_K= \frac{2}{3}\Omega_0$.
 Thus, there is a critical temperature below which the gravitational radiation instability is completely suppressed by viscosity and is given by \cite{Lidblom-2000}